-1st Marine Division was activated aboard the battleship USS Texas on Feb.
-1, 1941.
+1st Marine Division was activated aboard the battleship USS Texas on February 1, 1941.
 It is the oldest, largest and most decorated division in the United States Marine Corps.
-The Division is comprised of Headquarters Battalion, 1st, 5th, 7th, and 11th Marine Regiments, 1st Reconnaissance Battalion, 1st and 3rd Light Armored Reconnaissance Battalions, 1st Tank Battalion, 1st and 3rd Combat Engineer Battalions and 3rd Assault Amphibian Battalion.
-These units represent a combat-ready force of more than 22,000 Marines and Sailors.
+The Division is comprised of Headquarters Battalion, 1st, 5th, 7th, and 11th Marine Regiments, 1st Reconnaissance Battalion, 1st and 3rd Light Armored Reconnaissance Battalions, 1st Combat Engineer Battalion and 3rd Assault Amphibian Battalion.
+These units represent a combat-ready force of more than 20,000 Marines and Sailors.

 Guadalcanal was the first major American Pacific campaign in World War II and the first time 1st Marine Division conducted combat operations as a division.
 The Division's actions during this operation won it the first of three Presidential Unit Citations during the war.
 The battles of Peleliu and Okinawa culminated in additional citations.
 Three weeks after Japan surrendered, the Division was dispatched to North China for occupation duty.

 When war broke out in Korea, 1st Marine Division provided support as the Pusan Fire Brigade and later landed in Inchon during the largest amphibious operation conducted at that time on September 15, 1950.
 The Division, as part of the U.S. Army X Corps, subsequently pushed back enemy forces north into mountains around the Chosin Reservoir before being surrounded by Chinese forces, who suffered more than 40,000 casualties trying to stop the Marines' withdrawal from the reservoir.
 This battle, including actions between April and September, earned the Division three Presidential Unit Citations.